 Lauren Jade Martin

-Lauren Jade Martin is a feminist sociologist of reproduction who researches the social impact of assisted reproductive technologies.
+Lauren Jade Martin is a user experience (UX) researcher and applied sociologist with experience conducting qualitative research on the impact of technologies on individuals, health, and society.
 Her first book, Reproductive Tourism in the United States: Creating Family in the Mother Country, published by Routledge, is a study of the United States fertility industry as a global destination for people seeking out sex selection, surrogacy, egg donation, and other fertility treatments that are illegal or inaccessible in their home countries.

-Dr. Martin is currently Associate Professor of Sociology and coordinator of the Women’s Studies minor at Penn State University, Berks, in Reading, PA.
+Dr. Martin is formerly Associate Professor of Sociology and coordinator of the Women’s Studies minor at Penn State University, Berks, in Reading, PA.

 In the 2018-2019 academic year, Dr. Martin was Visiting Scholar at the Alice Paul Center for Research on Gender, Sexuality, and Women at the University of Pennsylvania, where she worked on a book project about the procreative decision-making of childless women.